Developing Oracy

 -

-Are pupils encouraged to build on others’ ideas or challenge respectfully?
+How are pupils encouraged to build on others’ ideas or challenge respectfully?
 What resources, modelling, examples and rewards might help to increase this?

 -